 For the purpose of this pamphlet parental harassment in the school context is defined as persistent parental or community criticism of or interference with school programs, teacher performance or interaction with students that is unwarranted and/or unsubstantiated.

-In some instances, parental harassment may constitute a contravention of the School Act.
-Section 27 of the School Act states that
+In some instances, parental harassment may constitute a contravention of the Education Act.
+Section 256 of the Education Act states that

 No person shall